 Cedar Key (Hotel Prices & Photos)

-A small town with less than 1,000 residents, Cedar Key is nestled amongst a cluster of quiet small islands.
+Cedar Key is one of Florida’s most charming small-town gems with less than 1,000 residents, nestled amongst a cluster of quiet small islands.
 With a long history as a fishing village, visitors will find ample spots to cast a line.
 Sitting south of Cedar Key is Seahorse Reef, a popular area for experienced Gulf Shore fishermen.
 Covered with long and lush seagrass, Cedar Creek is considered one of the best launching points in the Big Bend area.
 Filled with shallow backwaters from the Gulf of Mexico, fishermen are often seen catching a variety of gamefish such as Spanish Mackerel, Spotted seatrout and King mackerel in these parts.

 Key West (Hotel Prices & Photos)